 Secondly it is non-toxic for people, plants, household animals, and the earth.
 (Don’t forget that whatever household cleaners you use do end up going back to the earth, rivers and oceans eventually.
 In most cases, cleaning products will go through the sewage system first, but it all goes back to the environment eventually.)

 Third, since hydrogen peroxide can be used for cleaning so many different things, it can simplify the number of different cleaning products you need to keep around.
-(This particular advantage occurs to me more over time, as I’m slowly using hydrogen peroxide for more different kinds of cleaning.)
+(This particular advantage occurs to me more over time, as I’m slowly trying out hydrogen peroxide for more different kinds of cleaning.)

 Fourth, bought in concentrated form and in bulk, using hydrogen peroxide for cleaning is very inexpensive.

-And, finally, using hydrogen peroxide for cleaning tends to keep your sponges, mops, and scrubie pads a whole lot cleaner.
+And, finally, using hydrogen peroxide for cleaning tends to keep your sponges, mops, and scrubbie pads a whole lot cleaner.
 (They'll all get a bit of disinfecting every time you use them.)

 There are different types of hydrogen peroxide.
 I use food grade hydrogen peroxide, in general, for everything.
 (The other grades of hydrogen peroxide tend to have some stabilizers in them.
 Since I buy 35% food grade peroxide in large amounts, it is easy to use it for everything.)